 If so, take a deep breath.
 Exhale.
 Everything is going to be fine.
-It IS possible to cook a turkey from a frozen state—yes, really!
-And not only will it be thoroughly cooked, it'll be beautifully browned, moist and delicious.
+It is possible to cook a turkey from a frozen state—yes, really!
+And not only will it be thoroughly cooked, but it'll also be beautifully browned, moist, and delicious.

 You can come back and read the rest later, once the bird is in the oven and you're drinking a glass of wine.

 Properly Thawing a Frozen Turkey Can Take Days

 Every year we encourage readers to plan ahead to allow adequate time for their frozen turkey to defrost.
 Judging by how popular the article is, it's a topic that a lot of readers wonder about.

 Unfortunately, many of those readers seem to be finding the piece on Thanksgiving morning, at which point it's too late to use any of the methods the article describes.